Who answers W-2 Form questions?

 For informational purposes only, other boxes that may contain dollar amounts on your W-2 are:

-* Effective for the 2013 tax year The Affordable Care Act requires employers to report the cost of health care coverage under an employer-sponsored group health plan.
+* The Affordable Care Act requires employers to report the cost of health care coverage under an employer-sponsored group health plan.
 In general, the amount reported should include both the portion paid by the employer and the portion paid by the employee.

 Q: What does this number represent?